 - When your young child or baby is mistreated or abused (this includes corporal punishment).

-- When you are inconsistent in caring for the child – sometimes the child’s needs are met and sometimes they aren’t.
+- When you are inconsistent in caring for the child – sometimes the child’s needs are met, and sometimes they aren’t.
 The child never knows what to expect.

 As the child grows up, they struggle to form and sustain relationships.
-They struggle with low self-esteem and to trust others.
-They have a low self-worth because they feel no one ever really cared about them.
+They work with low self-esteem and to trust others.
+They have low self-worth because they feel no one ever really cared about them.
 Because this often happens in dysfunctional families, the problems tend to be long lasting and be dominant even in their adult lives.